clojureverse/nebula/clojurians_log/README.md

   - Run `export TF_VAR_exoscale_api_key="The Exoscale API key here"`
   - Run `export TF_VAR_exoscale_secret_key="The Exoscale secret key here"`
   - Run `export TF_VAR_exoscale_ssh_keypair_name="The Exoscale key pair name you created"`
+  - Run `bin/terraform_apply`
+  - To destroy: `terraform destroy`
+  - To ssh into the instance
+	- `ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null $(terraform output username)@$(terraform output ip_address)`
+  - You wil want to reboot the instance after provisioning the first time. (why?)
+  - You will need to update the IP address on the host name in the DNS as well.

+The `terraform_apply script does the following`
   - In the `playbooks/vars` dir:
     - Run `gpg --decrypt clojurians_log_secrets.yml.gpg > clojurians_log_secrets.yml`
-    - (Optional, for maintainers) Run:
+    - If you need to update the secret file later on you'll have to do this:
       ```bash
       gpg --encrypt --recipient your_email \
                     --recipient others_emails \
                     ... all the other maintainers \
       clojurians_log_secrets.yml
       ```
       to produce a newly encrypted file and check it in.
   - Run:
     ```bash
     terraform init \